Bucharest – Thassos by car: everything you need to know

 As for accommodation, here are 3 resorts in Thassos where you can find affordable deals:

-• Limenas (Thassos Town) – is the capital of the island and offers a variety of accommodation options.
-In the areas further away from the coast, you can find more affordable hostels, villas and hotels than in the beach resorts, and so you can take advantage of the various Thassos drive trips.
+● Limenas (Thassos Town) – is the capital of the island and offers a variety of accommodation options.
+In the areas further away from the coast, you can find more affordable hostels, villas and hotels than in the beach resorts and thus take advantage of the various Thassos drive trips.

-Suppose you’re wondering how many kilometers the island of Thassos is, well, in that case, it’s dimension is almost 400 square kilometers, so to discover as many sights as possible during your vacation, make sure you always have a Thassos map handy online or even physically.
+If you’re wondering how many kilometers the island of Thassos is, well, it’s almost 400 square kilometers, so to discover as many sights as possible during your vacation, make sure you always have an online or even a physical map of Greece Thassos handy.

-As you’ve seen throughout this article, traveling Bucharest – Thassos by car can be a real adventure to enjoy with your loved ones.
+As you can see throughout this article, traveling Bucharest – Thassos by car can be a real adventure that you can enjoy with your loved ones.
 Take advantage of all the information in this article and discover each city of your trip while staying within your budget.